BarathEswerN/Insight_DE_Project/README.md

 ## Purpose and Use case:

-This application provides feedback to bussiness based on user reviews.
+This application provides feedback to business based on user reviews.

-To build an end-to-end data pipeline to analyse the reviews of each brand and to provide some insight about the user views to the bussiness
+To build an end-to-end data pipeline to analyse the reviews of each brand and to provide some insight about the user views to the business

 ## Technologies: